GIScience/ohsome-quality-api/docs/development.md

 In Psycopg one can execute a query for each element of a list with `executemany(insert_query, vars_list)`.

-To archive similar result in `asyncpg` one would write a SQL query which takes an array as input:
+To achieve similar results in `asyncpg`, one would write an SQL query which takes an array as input:

 ```python